-One of the frequent questions Mensor customers ask is what additional uncertainty is added to their pressure measurements in emulation mode.
+One of the frequent questions Mensor customers ask is what additional uncertainty is added to their calibration when measuring pressure in emulation mode.

 Emulation mode is when a barometric reference transducer is added to an instrument and allows the use of absolute transducers to emulate gauge pressures or gauge transducers to emulate absolute pressures.
 If using absolute transducers, the instrument subtracts the barometric pressure to emulate gauge pressure.
 Since they are both tracking atmospheric pressures, they track each other.
 If using gauge transducers, the instrument adds the barometric pressure from the barometer to emulate absolute pressure.

 Many people think they simply have to add the uncertainty of the barometer to the uncertainty of the main transducer to get a combined uncertainty, but that is not the case.
 The purpose of this blog is to explain in detail the methodology used to calculate the uncertainty in an emulation mode.

 Example #1 – Absolute transducers emulating gauge pressures

 Suppose we have a 125 kPa absolute transducer coupled with a barometer to emulate gauge pressure.